Zdravko Zemunović

-Zdravko Zemunović (born 26 March 1954) is a former Serbian football player, manager and current head coach for Kamatamare Sanuki.
+Zdravko Zemunović (born 26 March 1954) is a Serbian football manager and former player.

 Playing career

 Zemunović started his career at FK Teleoptik in 1969.
-After playing for Teleoptik for 7 years, he enjoyed playing for FK Čukarički, FK BSK Batajnica.
-In 1986, he retired due to knee injury at age 32.
+After playing for Teleoptik for seven years, he played for FK Čukarički and FK BSK Batajnica.
+In 1986, he retired due to a knee injury at the age of 32.

-After retirement
+Managerial career

-After his retirement, Zemunović enrolled in the department of Physical Education at University of Belgrade and acquired professional coaching license there.
+After his retirement, Zemunović enrolled in the department of Physical Education at University of Belgrade and acquired his professional coaching license there.

-Coaching career in Yugoslavia
+In Yugoslavia

-As professional coach, Zemunović worked for the three professional football clubs in Yugoslavia (BSK Batajnica, Teleoptik, Voždovac) and won league championships in all clubs.
-He visited Japan as a member of Partizan for Kirin Cup in 1992.
+As a professional coach, Zemunović worked for the three professional football clubs in Yugoslavia (BSK Batajnica, Teleoptik, Voždovac) and won league championships with all three clubs.
+He visited Japan as a member of Partizan for the Kirin Cup in 1992.

-Coaching career in Japan
+In Japan

 In order to avoid the civil war of Yugoslavia, Zemunović and his family decided to move to Japan and he started his coaching career in Japan as a coach of Tosu Futures for a year.
-After working for a couple of amateur clubs in Chiba, Japan, He became the general manager of the youth and junior youth team of Shimizu S-Pulse in 1999 and cultivated young talents such as Takuma Edamura and Kota Sugiyama.
+After working for a couple of amateur clubs in Chiba, Japan, he became the general manager of the youth and junior youth team of Shimizu S-Pulse in 1999 and cultivated young talents such as Takuma Edamura and Kota Sugiyama.
 In December 2000, he took up the post of the manager of Shimizu S-Pulse as the successor of Steve Perryman and won the Emperor's Cup on 1 January 2001 and also won the Japanese Super Cup next month.

 After the coaching career in Shimizu S-Pulse, though he coached FK Rad for one season, he is engaging into the development of young talents as technical director.